BSRABBIT wide snowboard pants holding shape over boots on snow

 Waist, Layers, Movement

-The Boot Break
+The Hem Over the Boot

 When Function Holds the Shape